British Rail Class 33: 83301

 In May 1991, locomotive 33115 was converted to a test locomotive in connection with the Channel Tunnel works.
 It was fitted with bogies that had third rail collection shoes.
 The locomotive was renumbered 83301.
-A test train formed of 83301, 73205 London Chamber of Commerce, a Class 47/9 and 4TC set 8007 were used between Waterloo and Eastleigh, and between Stewarts Lane and Dover Western Docks.
+A test train formed of 83301, 73205 London Chamber of Commerce, a Class 47/9 and 4TC set 8007 was used between Waterloo and Eastleigh, and between Stewarts Lane and Dover Western Docks.
 Two more carriages had been added to the train by that summer.
 83301 was withdrawn in November 1994.
 It was stripped of parts and then scrapped in the summer of 1996.

 Preservation

 Twenty-nine locomotives have been preserved.

 Model railways

 Italian manufacturer Lima produced a Class 33, initially in HO gauge and O gauge and later in OO gauge.

 In 2010 Hornby Railways started to sell the BR Class 33 in its Railroad range in BR Green in OO gauge.
 This was based upon the earlier Lima model that Hornby acquired upon purchasing the liquidated assets of the Lima company in 2003.

-Heljan make various BR Class 33's in OO gauge.
+Heljan make BR Class 33s in OO gauge.

-Graham Farish (now part of the Bachmann company) produce a Class 33 in British N gauge (1/148 scale).
+Graham Farish (now part of Bachmann Industries) produce a Class 33 in British N gauge (1/148 scale).